-- The p4 user form has a JobView: field that allows a jobview to be linked to a particular user.
-After a user enters a jobview into this field, any changelists he creates automatically list jobs that match the jobview in this field.
-The jobs that are fixed by the changelist can be left in the form, and the jobs that aren't should be deleted. - p4 jobs sorts its output alphanumerically by job name, which also happens to be the chronological order in which the jobs were entered.
-If you use job names other than the standard Perforce names, this ordering may not help much. - The -m max -r construct displays the last max jobs in alphanumeric order, not the max most recent jobs, but if you're using Perforce's default job naming scheme (jobs numbered like job001394), alphanumeric job order is identical to order by entry date. - You can use the wildcard to determine if a text field contains a value or not by checking for the jobview "field="; any non-null value for field matches. - When querying for jobs using the -e jobview option, be aware of your operating system and command shell's behavior for parsing, quoting, and escaping special characters, particularly when using wildcards, logical operators, and parentheses.
+- The p4 user form has a JobView: field that allows a job view to be linked to a particular user.
+After a user enters a job view into this field, any changelists he creates automatically list jobs that match the job view in this field.
+The jobs that are fixed by the changelist can be left in the form, and the jobs that are not should be deleted. - p4 jobs sorts its output alphanumerically by job name, which also happens to be the chronological order in which the jobs were entered.
+If you use job names other than the standard Perforce names, this ordering may not help much. - The -m max -r construct displays the last max jobs in alphanumeric order, not the max most recent jobs, but if you're using Perforce's default job naming scheme (jobs numbered like job001394), alphanumeric job order is identical to order by entry date. - You can use the \ wildcard to determine if a text field contains a value or not by checking for the job view "field=\"; any non-null value for field matches. - When querying for jobs using the -e jobview option, be aware of your operating system and command shell's behavior for parsing, quoting, and escaping special characters, particularly when using wildcards, logical operators, and parentheses.